thinkful-ei-panda/rhudson-bookmarks-app/README.md

 I can add bookmarks to my bookmark list.

 Bookmarks contain:
-- bullet title
+- title
-- bullet url link
+- url link
-- bullet description
+- description
-- bullet rating (1-5)
+- rating (1-5)
-- bullet I can see a list of my bookmarks when I first open the app
+- I can see a list of my bookmarks when I first open the app

 All bookmarks in the list default to a "condensed" view showing only title and rating I can click on a bookmark to display the "detailed" view